 Being the most bounteous of Africa’s large herbivores it’s the African buffalo.
-Their numbers range in excess of 900,000+ in the wild.
 They inhabit a large range of habitats, including grasslands, semi-arid bushland, coastal savannas, and lowland rainforests.
 Even though there are approximately 401,000+/- left in the wild, they are listed as Near Threatened by the IUCN.
 They suffer from habitat loss and climate change.

 First the Stats…

 Scientific name: Syncerus caffer

 Lifespan: Up to 22 years

 Now on to the Facts!

 1.)
 The African buffalo is estimated to be 4 times stronger that the Ox.

 2.)
 Both males and females have horns.
 The male’s horns are larger than the female’s.

 3.)
 Being a herbivore (eats plant matter), the bulk of their diet consists of grasses.
 They also consume leaves and other plants.